knbz/security-advisor/integrations.md

 With the Findings API, you can integrate findings from your custom security tools into the {{site.data.keyword.security-advisor_short}} dashboard.
 This could be any custom or partner tool that generates a security alert or finding that also supports API based interaction.

-**Get started**

-To learn the recommended practice on how to leverage the APIs and create bookmarks through the GUI, see [Custom security tools](/docs/services/security-advisor/custom.html).

 </br>